 Successful integration of adaptive learning technologies requires collaboration between educators, administrators, and IT teams.

-• Involve teachers, parents, and students in discussions about adaptive learning experiences.
+• Involve teachers, parents, and students in discussions about adaptive activities.

 • Develop a pilot program before full-scale implementation.